Searching for what there is to do in Chicago in the summer? Below are the best things to do in Chicago in the summer from a local.

 Take a Lake Cruise

 If you enjoy being on the water, a lake cruise is one of the best summer activities in Chicago.
-While you don’t get to see the buildings up close like on a architecture river cruise, you do get to enjoy skyline views.
-Summer is the best season for a lake cruise as the cool breeze on the water is refreshing on a hot day.
-If your time is short, you can do a combination river and lake cruise.
-Lake cruises depart from Navy Pier or the Michigan Avenue bridge.
+Summer is the best season for a lake cruise as the cool breeze on the water is refreshing on a very hot day.
+While you don’t get to see the buildings up close like you would on a architecture river cruise, you do get to enjoy amazing skyline views especially around sunset.
+Lake cruises depart from both Navy Pier or the Michigan Avenue Bridge (DuSable Bridge).

 Watch Free Fireworks